 UNSOLVED DISAPPEARANCE: ASHA DEGREE

-Sources used to research this case:
+Sources used to research this episode:

 Clues Sought in Disappearance of 9-Year-Old Who Disappeared 20 Years Ago (FBI)